ART & STYLE

 Farrah was enrolled in a studio art class in highschool that changed her life.
 It was required that she make good art using a variety of mediums/ materials in order to pass the class and subsequently earn college credit.
 The challenge was difficult then, but much easier now.
 Farrah creates in the same multi-approach manner to this day, finding it hard to do her art any other way.
 “I realize that my art can be confusing and that it can be perceived as being all over the place” but I don’t see it that way.
 I love being able to take a subject and then remix it by drawing upon skills, ideas and techniques that are uniquely mine."
 Being well-rounded means that you don’t have to go anywhere else to find art!
 You can find everything from an abstract interpretation to realist piece in my studio.
 I love the idea of one traveling along with me and my journey with art, picking up things here and there along the way to make their journey with art even more special.

-Neo-Folk Contemporary Art bridges the essence of folk art and contemporary edge into one using traditional and mixed media to achieve the overall work.
+Neo-Folk Contemporary Art bridges the essence of folk art, figurative art, contemporary edge into one using traditional and mixed media to achieve the overall work.

 STUDIO ART / ARTISTIC VOICE